qdrant/landing_page/qdrant-landing/content/documentation/install.md

 ## Python client

-In addition to the service itself, Qdrant has a special python client which has some additional features compared to clients generated from OpenAPI directly.
+In addition to the service itself, Qdrant has a distinct python client, which has some additional features compared to clients generated from OpenAPI directly.

 To install this client, just run the following command: